 • Identifying your assets

 Most people identify their assets as their homes, cars, investments, and income.
 While these are all important, a more comprehensive list of your assets would also include all your bills and debts, including credit card debt, checking account, IRA, mortgage, and auto loan payments, not to mention the values of your tangible assets.
+Understanding the full scope of your estate is crucial, as it may influence future decisions.
+For instance, in some cases, you might need to consider options to Sell Probate Property through specialized auction services to settle debts or distribute assets more efficiently.
+This approach can be particularly beneficial when heirs are looking to quickly liquidate assets or when the estate includes properties that are difficult to maintain.

 When you have developed a list of your assets, it is time to identify specific people and people group your assets should be left to when you pass on.
 This can be done within your own family, between family members, and between friends; it can also be done for the benefit of the community, such as through a charity or for a specific group of people such as a race, religion, or profession.